 This may or may not be the first time you hear about RFID -- or radio frequency identification.
 This will definitely not be the last time.
-Last week we went over the nuts and bolts of the tracking technology and why it will matter come January thanks to certain government and retailer initiatives.
-We also covered some of the interesting companies in the business of printing RFID tags.
-There's no point in repeating ourselves here.
-Just one simple click can take you back to last week to get you up to speed.
+When I originally wrote this article in 2004, RFID was gaining ground as a tracking technology that was just starting to become popular as a result of certain government and retailer initiatives.
+At the time, we covered some of the interesting companies in the business of printing RFID tags.
+Just one simple click can take you back to 2004 to see what we had to say back then.

 Go ahead.
 I'll still be here when you're done.